Barnham Graduate School and Seminary College

-Many of our distinguished Alumni have utilized their Masters Degree and Doctorial degrees as a gateway to other employment opportunities.
-The students have utilized their skills and many received advanced job training for the following positions.
+Many of our distinguished Alumni have utilized their Master's Degrees and Doctoral Degrees as a gateway to other employment opportunities.
+The students have utilized their skills, and many received advanced job training for the following positions.
 Clergy Directors, Religious Activities and Education, Substance Abuse and Behavioral Disorder Counselors, Educational, Vocational, and School Counselors, Mental Health Counselors, Child, Family, and School Social Workers, Medical and Public Health Social Workers, Mental Health and Substance Abuse Social Workers, Probation Officers and Correctional Treatment Specialists, Social and Human Service Assistants, Guards, Lifeguards, Ski Patrol, and Other Recreational Protective Service Workers, First-Line Supervisors/Managers of Personal Service Workers, First-Line Supervisors/Managers of Retail Sales Workers, First-Line Supervisors/Managers of Non-Retail Sales Workers, Sales Representatives, Wholesale and Manufacturing, Police and Sheriff's Patrol Officers and Security Guards.

 How do accreditation and certification differ?
 Accreditation is essentially a statement of approval.
 In the United States, if it is to be meaningful, it must come from an independent association having attained its own approval from the United States Department of Education (USDE).

-In the US, the government does not accredit schools.
-However, the USDE is in the business of approving the associations which do accredit schools (for the purpose of serving as gate keepers for Title IV Funding).
+In the United States, the government does not accredit schools.
+However, the USDE is in the business of approving the associations which do accredit schools (for the purpose of serving as gatekeepers for Title IV Funding).
 This point must be understood in order to properly understand accreditation.
-Title IV Funding is the nearly 80 billion dollar congressionally approved annual money stream that flows from taxpayers to educational institutions that are accredited by an agency approved by USDE.
+Title IV Funding is the nearly 80 billion dollars congressionally approved annual money stream that flows from taxpayers to educational institutions that are accredited by an agency approved by USDE.